pradeepkhanal23/expense-tracker/README.md

 Once the app is running, you can:

 1.  **Sign Up/ Log In**: Create a new account or log in with existing credentials.
-2.  **Manage Exoenses**:Add, edit, or delete expenses from your dashboard.
+2.  **Manage Exoenses**: Add, edit, or delete expenses from your dashboard.
 3.  **Data Overview**: Analyze your spending habits with detailed table and charts.

 If you have any questions, feel free to reach out: